 - The lawn runs right up to the top of a dry stone wall which protects the mill from the water, so good views of the water are available but the wall is not fenced (except in the garden next to the wheel), so care must be taken.

-- A wooden tree bench, a sturdy picnic table for 6 and a sturdy circular picnic table for 8 are available in the garden next to the waterwheel, along with various other round metal tables and chairs.
+- Two sturdy picnic tables for 6 are available in the garden next to the waterwheel, along with various other round metal tables and chairs.

 - Further sturdy wooden benches and metal chairs and tables are available in other parts of the garden.
 Plastic garden chairs are also available.